 2. Keep Growing Your Emergency Fund

-Here’s something scary: Almost 44% of Americans have enough money in their savings accounts to last less than three months, according to a recent study by the Corporation for Enterprise Development.
+Here’s something scary: Almost 44% of Americans only have enough money in their savings accounts to last less than three months.

 If you’re in that group (or worse, you don't have an emergency fund at all), then no wonder you're financially freaked out.
 All it takes is an out-of-the-blue home repair, trip to the ER or pink slip to put you in the red.
 A well-stocked rainy day fund isn't a guarantee that you'll be able to weather these storms.
 But it does give a boost in confidence and peace of mind, and that dials back anxiety, says Carlson.

-If your emergency fund is nonexistent, begin socking away anything you can—even if it's only $100 a month—until you can get it up to at least one month of take-home pay.
-At LearnVest, we suggest sticking to the 3-6-9 guideline to help determine your target number based on your salary and where you are in life.
+If your emergency fund is nonexistent, begin socking away anything you can — even if it's only $100 a month — until you can get it up to at least one month of take-home pay.
+From there, you should continue building up your savings until you have about six months worth of living expenses stashed away.

 3. Talk It Out